Updated: Jun 9

 I especially enjoy spending the last of the evening at Tailwinds Bar & Grill, which is also the float plane terminal.
 The patio is a great place to pass a couple of hours enjoying a delicious meal while watching boats and float planes.

 Thanks for meandering with me!
 Let me know your thoughts, ideas, and questions in the comments.
 Send the link to a friend, or post on social media!
-Become a member to receive notifications of new content, access to our members' forum, and a monthly newsletter.
+Become a member/subscriber (it's free!) to receive notifications of new content and access to our (women's) FB discussion group. *Note to commenters: To comment using your name/website, you must be logged in.